cloudify-cosmo/docs.getcloudify.org/content/workflows/error-handling.md

 When an error is raised from the workflow itself, the workflow execution will fail - it will end with `failed` status, and should have an error message under its `error` field.
 There is no built-in retry mechanism for the entire workflow.

 However, there's a retry mechanism for task execution within a workflow.
 Two types of errors can occur during task execution: *Recoverable* and *NonRecoverable*. **By default, all errors originating from tasks are *Recoverable***.
-The maximum number of retries for workflow operations is 60, with
+The maximum number of retries for workflow operations is 60, with retries occuring at 15 second intervals for a maximum of 15 minutes.

 If a *NonRecoverable* error occurs, the workflow execution will fail, similarly to the way described for when an error is raised from the workflow itself.